 “When you expose young people to injustice, they lose hope that playing within the rules and working hard is going to pay off.
 They start to believe more and more that we live in a world where the goal is simply to get by and get over — and when you are teaching that implicitly, you shouldn’t be surprised that discipline becomes a problem.”

-The good news is that more schools are heeding the advice of experts such as Goff, and adopting restorative justice programs — alternative approaches to discipline in schools.
+The good news is that more schools are heeding the advice of experts such as Goff, and adopting restorative justice programs, which is an alternative approach to school discipline.

 Restorative justice programs provide a way to repair the harm that occurs between people when conflicts arise.
-What they’re showing is that when victims, offenders and community members meet to decide how to do that, and do it well, the results can be transformational.
+What they are showing is that when victims, offenders, and community members meet to decide how to do that, and do it well, the results can be transformational.

-This is happening in Oakland, California.
-The city’s school district is nearly 75 percent nonwhite and 75 percent of students meet the requirements for the free lunch program and has experienced extensive discipline and violence issues.
-In 2012, however, it expanded its adoption of restorative justice work, and has seen change for the better.
+This is happening in Oakland, CA. The city’s school district is nearly 75 percent nonwhite, 75 percent of students meet the requirements for the free or reduced-price lunch program, and the district has experienced extensive discipline and violence issues.
+In 2012, however, the district expanded its adoption of restorative justice work and has seen change for the better.

-It works like this: instead of suspending or expelling students who misbehave, schools with restorative justice programs bring kids together under skilled facilitation by a trained adult — and, often, fellow students — in order to resolve their conflicts peacefully, and build a stronger community in the process.
+It works like this: instead of suspending or expelling students who misbehave, schools with restorative justice programs bring kids together — often with fellow students — to meet with a trained adult who’s skilled in facilitation in order to resolve their conflicts peacefully.
+The goal is to build a stronger community in the process.